dkt101/dkt101/_pages/safety.md

 title: "Traffic Crashes & Safety Data"
 author_profile: true
 redirect_from:
-  - /md/
+  - /safety/
-  - /markdown.html
+  - /safety.html
 ---
-## Definition List

-Resources for Open Data
+## Resources for Open Data

 :   These links will provide you with a wealth of (mostly Maryland-specific) data related to safety.

 Prepped Open Crash Data for Baltimore City